 Students are strongly recommended to enable both push and email notifications for course announcements.
 This can be done at https://osu.instructure.com/profile/communication

 Contacting Me

 I am available to students any time via email at mchugh.118@osu.edu or by Carmen message.
-A response can generally be expected within 24 hours on business days, and often faster than that.
+A response can generally be expected within 24 hours on business days.